 ‘It’s necessary to have a degree of cynicism around all these channels.’
-Barney Brown on the need for skepticism when it comes to social media metrics.
+Cambridge University’s Head of Digital Comms, Barney Brown, on the need for skepticism when it comes to social media metrics.

 How do you tell the story of an 800+ year old academic institution - one of the most famous universities in the world - using the most modern of communication methods?
 Barney Brown has been doing that for the past decade as Head of Digital Communications at Cambridge University where he has headed up an award-winning team that not only generates excellent digital content of its own but also embraces other creators who form part of the university community, such as student vloggers.

 In this episode of Research Comms Barney Brown talks about the power of authenticity, how academic institutions can tap into the creativity of their members, as well as giving advise on what social media platforms offer the greatest returns on investment.

 The below is a short excerpt.
 For the full interview download the podcast.

 How do you work with researchers at the university to help them tell their research stories?